anshulsoni4/task-web/README.md

 # Task Web

-This repository contains the code for the Task Web application.
+This repository contains the code for the Task.

 ## Overview

-Task Web is a web application built with React.js that allows users to manage their tasks.
+I have made this responsive as said, and used the api's, used load more pagination, all the things according to document provided.

 ## Features